Espanol

 Domestic Violence Leads to U Visa

-About five years ago, I was at a pro bono event providing free consultations to individuals in Southern California.
+About five years ago, I was at a pro bono event providing consultations to individuals in Southern California.
 On that day, a mother approached me and showed me photographs of a badly beaten woman.
 The mother started to cry and told me that it was her daughter.
 I asked what happened to her.
 She told me that her daughter was in a relationship with a man who was very abusive.
 I then asked her if her daughter had ever reported the abuse and she responded in the affirmative.
 I told the mother that I needed to see her daughter.

 A few weeks passed and the daughter came with her three children.
 She was in removal proceedings and was unaware of her rights.
 The daughter told me her story about how she had returned to Mexico and the abuse continued even after she left the United States so she returned once again.